opencor/opencor-user-documentation/src/plugins/organisation/fileBrowserWindow.rst

    :align: center
    :scale: 25%

-As you would expect, to double click on a folder expands its contents, as can be seen by double clicking on the ``Windows`` directory:
+To double click on a folder expands its contents, as can be seen by double clicking on the ``Windows`` directory:

 .. image:: pics/FileBrowserWindowScreenshot02.png
    :align: center
    :scale: 25%

 Similarly, to double click on a file results in that file being opened in OpenCOR.
-Its rendering depends either on its type, if it is recognised, or on the view being currently selected.
+Its rendering depends on its type, if it is recognised, or on the view being currently selected.

 Files can also be dragged from the :ref:`File Browser window <plugins_organisation_fileBrowserWindow>` onto the :ref:`File Organiser window <plugins_organisation_fileOrganiserWindow>`.